MMAR: Towards Lossless Multi-Modal Auto-Regressive Probabilistic Modeling: Experiment

 \subsection{Ablation Study}

-We begin by evaluating the impact of our chosen diffusion parameterization method.
 Table \ref{ModelAblation} demonstrates that switching to the more common $\epsilon$-prediction leads to a significant decrease in both visual understanding and generation quality, confirming the effectiveness of our optimal diffusion parameterization.
-To evaluate the efficacy of various image-text joint modeling techniques, we devise two distinct versions based on the MMAR framework: one employing LDM-VQ-16 tokenizer~\citep{LDM} for discrete token modeling, and the other utilizing Transformer for diffusion modeling (refer to Transfusion).
-Comprehensive implementation details are provided in the Appendix \ref{app:VQ_Transfusion}.
+To evaluate the efficacy of various image-text joint modeling techniques, we devise two distinct versions based on the MMAR framework: one employing LDM-VQ-16 tokenizer~\citep{LDM} for discrete token modeling (refer to show-O), and the other utilizing Transformer for diffusion modeling (refer to Transfusion).
+Implementation details are provided in the Appendix \ref{app:VQ_Transfusion}.
 Our test results are presented in Table \ref{ModelAblation}.
-The Transformer-based diffusion modeling version considerably underperforms the other two approaches in both understanding and generation aspects.
+The transfusion-like version considerably underperforms the other two approaches in both understanding and generation aspects.
 This is attributed to the substantial loss of image information when jointly modeling image-text and operating with limited training epochs.
-In contrast, our method consistently delivers superior results.
+In contrast, our full method consistently delivers superior results.